-This is one of our favorite ways to add some extra nutrition into our lunches.
-This Spinach Tuna Melt is everything you love about a tuna melt except with the added nutrition of spinach that even kids will love!
+This is one of our favorite ways to add some extra nutrition to our lunches.
+This Spinach Tuna Melt recipe is everything you love about a tuna melt except with the added nutrition of spinach that even kids will love!

 You guys.
-I have been wanting to share this bad boy for awhile now and it's finally here!
+I have been wanting to share this bad boy for a while now and it's finally here!
 My husband actually said it's the best tuna melt he's ever had.
-Given the number of tuna melts he's has had in his life, that means a lot.
-This Spinach Tuna Melt not only has everything you want in a tuna melt, (melty cheese on tuna between crispy and buttery bread), but also it's packed full of healthy spinach (that aside from the color), you'd never notice was there.
+Given the number of them that he's has had in his life, that means a lot.
+This Spinach Tuna Melt recipe not only has everything you want in a tuna melt, (melty cheese on tuna between crispy and buttery bread) but also it's packed full of healthy spinach (that aside from the color), you'd never notice was there.
 It is a must if you're trying to add a little extra nutrition into your daily diet!

-Even better, it's kid friendly!
-My 2 1/2 year old gobbled it up and trust me, she's my harshest critic!
+Even better, this tuna melt recipe is kid-friendly!
+My 2 1/2-year-old gobbled it up and trust me, she's my harshest critic!

 - Tuna - Canned Albacore is our preferred, but this works great with any kind.

 - Bread - Our favorite is thick slices of our Easy White Sandwich Bread, but we've also made it with Dan's Como Bread too which is also delicious!
 See below my notes about the kind of bread that works best.

 - Fresh Spinach - Fresh is key here, frozen just isn't the same here.